 On April 27, 2017, the final delivery deferral agreement for the Sevan Developer was deferred to May 31, 2017 to finalize negotiations.
-If an agreement cannot be reached, the remaining installment of \$26.3 million will be refunded.
+During July 2017 Cosco and Sevan amended the delivery deferral period to June 30, 2020, effective upon receipt of the partial refund of the yard installment, plus interest, of \$25.3 million.
+This was received on July 3, 2017.
 The Sevan Developer will remain in China at the Cosco Shipyard and the Company will continue marketing the rig for an acceptable drilling contract where financing can be obtained to allow delivery.